10 Major Ports In India

 As it lies on the Indian Ocean, these ports service vessels inbound from the Middle East, Europe, and Africa to the West.
-The main vessels from the East sail from South East Asia, Japan, South Korea, and Australia.
+The main ships from the East sail from South East Asia, Japan, South Korea, and Australia.

 A large portion of incoming trade from the East is oil, inbound from Iran and the Middle East.
-Agricultural produce, fertilizers, natural ores and minerals, automobiles, textiles, and foodstuff are the primary goods that pass through Indian ports.
+Agricultural produce, fertilisers, natural ores and minerals, automobiles, textiles, and foodstuff are the primary goods that pass through Indian ports.
 There are also several naval bases operated under the individual Indian Naval Commands.